AvanthikaHegde/VendAI/README.md

-# VendAI - agentic commerce on Razorpay (test mode)
+# VendAI - agentic commerce on Razorpay

 A conversational shopping agent for a three-store marketplace.
 It asks what it does not know, remembers the answer, shortlists a few products, and turns your